UN Global Compact and the Sustainable Development Goals (SDGs)

 The 2030 Agenda for Sustainable Development, adopted by all United Nations Member States in 2015, provides a shared blueprint for peace and prosperity for people and the planet, now and into the future.
 At its heart are the seventeen SDGs, which are an urgent call for action by all countries, developed and developing, in a global partnership.
 They recognise that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth, all while tackling climate change and working to preserve our oceans and forests.
 The UK is a signatory to these goals.
 The UK Government has developed its own agenda for delivering these goals and companies are encouraged to adopt this framework.

-We believe the foundation of strong sustainability strategy is a clear understanding of the most material issues for our business, what matters to our stakeholders and where we can have the most positive impact.
+We believe the foundation of a strong sustainability strategy is a clear understanding of the most important, or material, issues to our business and stakeholders.
+This understanding can only be fully achieved through detailed research and open engagement with our stakeholders.

-Environment: Our greatest potential environmental impact is from the operation and refurbishment of our portfolio of 600 buildings.
-Through the re-use and careful management of existing buildings we can avoid the material use and carbon emissions related to redevelopment.
-In addition, reducing the running costs of the buildings and improving their operational efficiencies is essential to attract tenants, as well as meeting future regulatory requirements.
+Environment: Our greatest potential environmental impact is from the operation and refurbishment of our portfolio of c.600 buildings.
+Through the re-use and careful management of existing buildings we can improve their energy efficiency whilst minimising the materials and carbon emissions associated with redevelopment.
+Improving the operational efficiency of our buildings makes them more attractive to tenants, as well as helping to meet our long-term low carbon aspirations and reducing the risks associated with climate change.

 Community: We are focused on activities that directly benefit young people and our local communities in Camden and Westminster.
 We utilise the expertise of local charities to support educational initiatives and vulnerable people in our local communities.

 Stakeholders: engaging with our tenants, investors and principal advisors ensures that we are aware of their expectations and can respond accordingly.
-In particular, we work with tenants to identify ways in which they can use our buildings more efficiently and operate in a more sustainable manner.
-We work closely with our suppliers to enable us to control our potentially most significant impacts and facilitate better standards of service through our supply chain.
+We work with tenants to identify ways in which they can operate in a more sustainable manner.

 Sustainability management system